sboesebeck/morphium/README.md

 # how does it work

 When a reference is being lazy loaded, the corresponding field will be set with a Proxy for an instance of the correct type, where only the ObjectID is set.
-Any access to it will be catched by the proxy, and any method will cause the object to be read from DB and unmarshalled.
+Any access to it will be caught by the proxy, and any method will cause the object to be read from DB and unmarshalled.
 Hence this object will only be loaded upon first access.

 It should be noted that when using Object.toString(); for testing that the object will be loaded from the database and appear to not be lazy loaded.
 In order to test Lazy Loading you should load the base object with the lazy reference and access it directly and it will be null.
 Additionally the referenced object will be null until the references objects fields are accessed.